 \section{Abstract}

-In this article, we investigate whispered-to natural-speech conversion method using sequence to sequence generation approach by proposing modified transformer architecture.
-We investigate different kinds of features such as mel frequency cepstral coefficients (MFCCs) and smoothed spectral features.
-The network is trained end-to-end (E2E) using supervised approach.
-We investigate the effectiveness of embedded auxillary decoder used after N encoder sub-layers, and is trained with the frame level objective function for identifying source phoneme labels.
-We predict target audio features and generate audio using these for testing.
-We test on standard wTIMIT dataset and CHAINS dataset.
-We report results as word-error-rate (WER) generated by using automatic speech recognition (ASR) system and also BLEU scores.
-In addition, we measure spectral shape of an output speech signal by measuring formant distributions w.r.t the reference speech signal, at frame level.
-In relation to this aspect, we also found that the whispered-to-natural converted speech formants probability distribution is closer to ground truth distribution.
-To the authors' best knowledge, this is the first time transformer with auxiliary decoder has been applied for whispered-to-natural speech conversion.
-[This pdf is TASLP submission draft version 1.0, 14th April 2020.]
+Machine recognition of an atypical speech like whispered speech, is a challenging task.
+We introduce whisper-to-natural-speech conversion using sequence-to-sequence approach by proposing enhanced transformer architecture, which uses both parallel and non-parallel data.
+We investigate different features like mel frequency cepstral coefficients and smoothed spectral features.
+The proposed networks are trained end-to-end using supervised approach for feature-to-feature transformation.
+Further, we also investigate the effectiveness of embedded auxillary decoder used after N encoder sub-layers, trained with the frame-level objective function for identifying source phoneme labels.
+We show results on opensource wTIMIT and CHAINS datasets by measuring word error rate using end-to-end ASR and also BLEU scores for the generated speech.
+Alternatively, we also propose a novel method to measure spectral shape of it by measuring formant distributions w.r.t. reference speech, as formant divergence metric.
+We have found whisper-to-natural converted speech formants probability distribution is similar to the groundtruth distribution.
+To the authors' best knowledge, this is the first time enhanced transformer has been proposed, both with and without auxiliary decoder for whisper-to-natural-speech conversion and vice versa.